kstenschke/referencer-plugin/README.md

 # Referencer Plugin

-Source code of the intellij IDEA "Referencer plugin":http://plugins.intellij.net/plugin?pr=&pluginId=7104 This is a plugin for the various intellij IDEs, working in IntelliJ IDEA Ultimate and Community Edition, CLion, RubyMine, WebStorm, PhpStorm, PyCharm, PyCharm CE, AppCode, Android Studio, etc.
+Source code of the [Referencer plugin](http://plugins.intellij.net/plugin?pr=&pluginId=7104).
+A plugin for the various intellij IDEs (working in IntelliJ IDEA Ultimate and Community Edition, CLion, RubyMine, WebStorm, PhpStorm, PyCharm, PyCharm CE, AppCode, Android Studio, etc) that implements language-independent tools for code-completion and -copying and quick navigation to code sections found by custom fulltext-filters.

 ## Table of Contents